-Our employees are regularly encouraged to take 2 charity days out from work – one of the volunteer days is to support one of our chosen charities Muscular Dystrophy UK or Rowans Hospice and the other can be for charity of their choice.
+Our employees are regularly encouraged to take 2 charity days out from work – one of the volunteer days is to support one of our chosen charities Motor Neurone Disease (MND) Association or Rowans Hospice and the other can be for charity of their choice.
 This is to allow them to work within the local community and with charities on projects which require not just financial support but practical support.

 In additional to our main corporate charities, we also support other good causes.
 Find out more here.